 - Tile trim

 - Spacer and

 Preparing the wall means making sure that the wall is clean and dry.

-First, turn off all the power sources in your kitchen.
-Now remove the switch plates in there’s any.
-Also, tape off the junction of the countertop and the wall, cabinet, and outlets.
+Step 1: First, turn off all the power sources in your kitchen.
+Now remove the switch plates in there’s any also, tape off the junction of the countertop and the wall, cabinet, and outlets.
 For better safety, remove the stove too.

-Now observe the wall flatness of the wall.
+Step 4: Now observe the wall flatness of the wall.
 Then Fill the dips and ripples if the depth is more than 1/16 inch.
-Then Let the wall dry fully.
+Then Let the wall dry thoroughly.